sanskrit/sanskrit.github.io/content/groups/dyuganga/projects/schools/lat-am-settlement/2_recruitment.md

 If founder size is not sufficient, colony is almost certain to fail in it's "conservative" goals.
 If too short:

-- One is left with countries (eg. suriname) with decent preexisting H population.
+- One is left with countries (eg. suriname) with decent preexisting H population; but with worse geography.
 - Recruitment of modernist quasi-christian locals is unlikely to succeed without strong ISKCON like missionary activity (if then) - just scholarship won't suffice.

 ## Strategy